 Boyle sees our growing yearning for authenticity as a factor in the recent boom of organic and local food, holistic medicine and socially responsible business.
 He also points to the worldwide success of the raw Detroit blues-rock duo The White Stripes, the resurgence of public poetry in the UK and the popularity of vintage fabrics from fashion designer Stella McCartney as precursors of a coming "authenticity revolution."

-In his book Authenticity: Brands, Fakes, Spin and the Lust for Real Life, Boyle describes nine kinds of values that inspire us to seek out what's genuine in the world: ethical, natural, honest, simple, unspun, sustainable, beautiful, rooted and human.
+Authenticity: Brands, Fakes, Spin and the Lust for Real Life, Boyle describes nine kinds of values that inspire us to seek out what's genuine in the world: ethical, natural, honest, simple, unspun, sustainable, beautiful, rooted and human.

 You see people everywhere making choices that once would have seemed surprising.
 Forgoing a fancy holiday to embark on an eco-travel adventure or a volunteer vacation helping out in a poor community.
 Skipping the mall in favor of funky furnishings and fashions from thrift stores or handicraft shops.
 Deciding against a new house on the edge of town to take part in revitalizing an older neighbourhood.
 Tuning out powerful entertainment conglomerates in order to discover avant-garde, locally made or exotic artistic alternatives.
 Steering clear of the high-flying corporate track for a lower-paying career with more satisfaction.